Sustainability

 BDMS fosters a culture of accountability and proactive risk management, empowering employees to identify and address risks in alignment with the company's objectives.
 Several trainings and activities to increase the awareness for risk management are provided to employees as follow:

-The Enhancing BDMS Safety Culture Program
+Safety Culture

 Mandatory risk management training

-Additionally, there is also a mandatory training that the doctors and dentists are required to attend.
+BDMS has implemented a policy to establish risk management training as mandatory for all employees.
+BDMS recognizes that the risk of clinical lawsuits is often attributed to miscommunication between healthcare providers and patients.
+Mandatory trainings that the doctors and dentists are required to attend.
 The BDMS Mandatory Courses with a total of 5 courses as follows:

 • BDMS Bylaws